prolificinteractive/Chandelier/README.md

 ![prolific](https://s3.amazonaws.com/prolificsitestaging/logos/Prolific_Logo_Full_Color.png)

-Material Calendar View is maintained and funded by Prolific Interactive.
+Swipe Action Layout is maintained and funded by Prolific Interactive.
 The names and logos are trademarks of Prolific Interactive.